LeorYom/CPE487Project/README.md

 	- VGA synchronization signals `(hsync`, `vsync`)

 	- Coordinates of the active pixel (`pixel_row`, `pixel_col`)
-### vga_top.vhd
-* The `vga_top.vhd` file serves as the main module that integrates and manages all the submodules and coordinates the system’s overall behavior.
-* It creates instances of the `vga_sync`, `subway`, `leddec`, and `clk_wiz_0` modules.

-* It processes input from the control buttons (`left`, `right`, and `reset`) to manage the runner's movement.

-* VGA signal data, such as pixel positions and RGB values, is sent to the `vga_sync` module for display handling.

-* The `subway` module’s `seconds_bcd` output is forwarded to the leddec module to drive the 8-segment display.

-* Module roles and connections:

-* Clock: The `clk_wiz_0` module generates the appropriate VGA clock signal.

-* Subway: Handles the game's logic, including the runner's position and collision detection with coins and trains.

-* Display: The `leddec` module manages time-multiplexing for the 8-segment LED display.
 ### subway.vhd
 * `subway.vhd` – Game Logic and Object Control
 * This module manages the movement and position of the runner character, as well as the trains, coins, and the logic for the coin counter.
 This module also also handles collision detection for both coins and trains and manages the stopwatch counter which is also the score.